The technical OpenType editor

-OpenType fonts consist of binary SFNT format tables, each performing a specialized task.
+OpenType (and TrueType) fonts consist of binary SFNT format tables, each performing a specialized task.
 For example, the “cmap” table maps glyphs to Unicode codepoints, the “name” table holds all internal font names and text, such as the family name, style name, copyright record, and license text.
 The “hhea” and “OS/2” tables provide information to the operating system about the font’s linespacing, character set, font weight and width, intended scaling and sizing of automatic superscript and subscript characters, and many other details.
 The “GSUB”, “GPOS” and “GDEF” tables hold all of the font’s advanced typographic OpenType layout features.

 OTMaster provides precise editing access to all the font’s SFNT OpenType tables.
 You can view and modify almost every field in each table.

 Examine, report, print

 Learn how the OpenType font format works by viewing the inner structure of any OpenType font; export the contents of each font table as a plain-text or XML file; or print detailed glyph drawings or character maps.
 Each OpenType font file consists of a collection of "tables" &emdash; binary chunks of data identified by four-character names such as

 DTL OTMaster reveals the contents of any OpenType font table in a friendly "nested tree" view or in a comprehensive "text dump" mode.